USS Madison (DD-425)

 USS Madison (DD-425) was a Benson-class destroyer in the United States Navy during World War II.
 She is the third Navy ship of that name, and the first named for Commander James J. Madison (1888–1922), who was awarded the Medal of Honor during World War I.

 Madison was laid down on 19 September 1938 by the Boston Navy Yard; launched on 20 October 1939; sponsored by Mrs. Ethel Madison Meyn, widow of Commander Madison; and commissioned on 6 August 1940.

 Pre World War II service

 Prior to the entry of the United States into World War II, the destroyer saw over a year's service opposing the spread of Axis power.
-In addition to Neutrality Patrol in the Caribbean and North Atlantic convoy duty, she was escort on two diplomatic voyages in January 1941.
-She escorted Tuscaloosa as the cruiser carried Admiral William D. Leahy to Portugal en route to France to become Ambassador to the Vichy France Government.
-In August, she escorted Augusta, carrying President Franklin D. Roosevelt to Argentia Bay, she rendezvoused with HMS Prince of Wales, carrying British Prime Minister Winston Churchill.
+In addition to Neutrality Patrol in the Caribbean and North Atlantic convoy duty, she was escort on two diplomatic voyages.
+In January 1941, she escorted Tuscaloosa as the cruiser carried Admiral William D. Leahy to Portugal en route to France to become Ambassador to the Vichy France Government.
+In August, along with Tuscaloosa and a screen of four other destroyers, USS McDougal, USS Moffett, USS Sampson, and USS Winslow, Madison escorted Augusta, carrying President Franklin D. Roosevelt to Argentia Bay and a top secret rendezvous with HMS Prince of Wales, carrying British Prime Minister Winston Churchill that resulted in the Atlantic Charter signing.